Rollo-Liu/telemetry-utils/README.md

         ./add-opt-in.py swf_file [password]

-If password is provided, advanced telemetry will only be visible if a matching password is entered in Monocle.
+If password is provided, advanced telemetry will only be visible if a matching password is entered in Adobe Scout.